Effective Date: March 3, 2026

 If any provision of this Agreement is held to be unenforceable or invalid, that provision will be modified to the minimum extent necessary to make it enforceable, and the remaining provisions will continue in full force and effect.

 This Agreement, together with all order forms and referenced policies, constitutes the entire agreement between the parties regarding the subject matter hereof and supersedes all prior agreements, representations, and understandings.
 In the event of a conflict between this Agreement and an order form, the order form controls to the extent of the conflict.
+In the event of a conflict between the body of this Agreement and a Product Schedule regarding the Product it covers, the Product Schedule controls to the extent of the conflict.

 The parties are independent contractors.
 Nothing in this Agreement creates a partnership, joint venture, agency, or employment relationship between the parties.